A-level: BBB preferably including a science subject (biology, human biology, chemistry, maths, physics or social sciences, such as psychology).

 Non-attendance at an event without explanation will result in your application being automatically rejected, so it is important to regularly check the e mail address you supplied on your UCAS form.

-All applicants for Nursing programmes must meet entry requirements, are required to be interviewed and undertake a short entry test.
-Interviews may be conducted via SKYPE and will be arranged with the applicant for a specific date and time.
-For nursing the test is a numeracy test.
-Tests for Nursing will be taken remotely, but under observation, immediately following the interview.
+All applicants for nursing programmes must meet the entry requirements, are required to be interviewed.
+Interviews may take place via Zoom, Microsoft Teams, or Blackboard Collaborate and will be arranged with the applicant for a specific date and time.

-Following applicant shortlisting by the School of Healthcare Admission Tutors, applicants will be invited to undertake an interview and entry test (subject to relevant entry criteria attainment as identified below):
+Following applicant shortlisting by the School of Healthcare Admissions Team, applicants will be invited to undertake an interview subject to relevant entry criteria attainment as identified below.

 UK: See fees section below